Krekeler/documentchain/README.md

 which required special rules in the program code.
 A testnet should also be as close as possible to the mainnet.
 For the changeover to deterministic masternodes in 2022, a clean testnet is useful before the mainnet is switched.

-The new testnet4 starts at the beginning of 2022.
+The new testnet4 was launched on January 8, 2022.

 ## Tips